On a night out, do you dream of lighting up the dance floor, but usually find yourself stood on the sidelines, paralysed with fear of dancing?

 So, even if you know how to dance well, this might not be quite enough to reach your goal and talk to a girl (or a guy).
 Fortunately, we've got some great advice to help you survive a night out:

-Finally, take a look at our London salsa classes!
+Finally, take a look at salsa classes near me!